Franz Josef Glacier: Advance and retreat

 Franz Josef Glacier advanced rapidly during the Little Ice Age, reaching a maximum in the early 18th century.
-When Haast became the first European to see the glacier it was still much longer than today, and the ice surface was 300 m higher.
+When Haast became the first European to reach the glacier it was still much longer than today, and the ice surface was 300 m higher.
 Between its first official mapping in 1893 and a century later in 1983, Franz Josef Glacier retreated 3 km up the valley.

 Historic variations of the terminus position of the Franz Josef Glacier and associated events.

 There were several periods of advance in the 20th century – 1946 to 1951 (340 m), 1965 to 1967 (400 m), 1983 to 1999 (1420 m) and 2004 to 2008 (280 m) – but all were followed by periods of greater retreat.

-This cyclic behaviour is well illustrated by a postage stamp issued in 1946, depicting the view from St James Anglican Church.
+This cyclic behaviour is illustrated by a postage stamp issued in 1946, depicting the view from St James Anglican Church.
 The church was built in 1931, with a panoramic altar window to take advantage of its location.
 By 1954, the glacier had disappeared from view from the church, but it reappeared briefly in 1997.

-Between 1983 and 2008 while most of the world's glaciers were retreating many New Zealand glaciers advanced; Franz Josef regained nearly half the ice it had lost over the previous century.
+Between 1983 and 2008 while most of the world's glaciers were retreating many New Zealand glaciers advanced.
+Franz Josef regained nearly half the ice it had lost over the previous century.
 This anomalous growth has been attributed not to increased rainfall but to a series of cool years caused by increased southerly air flow in the Tasman sea.
 After 2008 the glacier entered a very rapid phase of retreat, shrinking by 1.5 km between 2008 and 2017.
-It is now once again 3 km shorter than it was 100 years ago.
+By 2014 it was 3 km shorter than i100 years earlier.
 Based on these patterns, Franz Josef Glacier is predicted to retreat 5 km and lose 38% of its mass by 2100 in a mid-range scenario of warming, although it may retreat as much as 8 km.